 17055 Smithville Hwy, Silver Point, TN 38582 • (800) 579-7893

-Hours through November 9: Thursday, Friday and Saturday nights
+Hours through November 7: Thursday, Friday and Saturday nights, trips beginning at 6, 7, 8, and 9 p.m.

 Forget all the pretend haunted houses, Canoe the Caney takes guests to places where paranormal activity has actually been documented.
 At nightfall, set off on the chilling adventure down the Caney Fork River to the old cemetery for true accounts of a flooded town, lost graves and paranormal activity.
 Guests will float over what is known to be the sunken cemetery just 15 feet below.
-Tickets are $39.99 online or on-site.
+Tickets start at $40 for adults and $25 for children online or on-site.

 1431 Carters Creek Pike, Columbia, TN 38401 • (931) 698-1664

 Zombies are on the loose, and Millers Thrillers needs your help eliminating them!
 The zombie paintball hayride allows riders to open fire with paintballs to protect the city against the swarm of unwanted zombies.
-In addition to the zombie paintball hayride, visitors can also set out on an hour-long walk along an old mining trail that leads into the darkness and endures new creatures around every corner.
-Tickets for Zombie paintball are $20, Haunted Woods is $20 and the Entertainment Zone is $10.
+In addition to the zombie paintball hayride, visitors can also set out on an hour-long haunted woods attraction, Hillbilly Hobar, along an old mining trail that leads into the darkness and endures new creatures around every corner.
+Tickets for Zombie paintball are $20, for Hillbilly Hobar are $25, and for the Entertainment Zone are $10.
+It is highly recommend to buy and print tickets online beforehand.

 Endure state-of-the-art animations, detailed horror scenes, and terrifying live actors when you visit Nashville Nightmare this October.
 Voted “Middle Tennessee’s Best Haunted House,” Nashville Nightmare is adding even more of a scare factor this year.
 At every corner of this 50,000-square-foot attraction, guests will test their limits with Middle Tennessee’s best horror actors.
 With two new surprise attractions, visitors are bound to be terrified through the entire experience.
-Tickets varied based on the day and start at $24.99 and can be bought online or on-site.
+Tickets varied based on the day, starting at $24.99, and can be bought online or on-site, however online is recommended.
 Not recommended for children under 12.

 After 34 years, Nashville’s longest-standing haunted house, Slaughterhouse, still leaves visitors absolutely terrified.
 Don’t be fooled by the friendly and welcoming staff, because once you enter the darkness, the characters that approach will make you want to run for your life.
 Tickets are $25 online or at the door.